emilysarina/emilysarina/README.md

 # Oh hi!
 I'm Emily, a full stack developer in training with a love for colour and style.

-👩🏻‍💻 Currently working on my portfolio and my final bootcamp project at School of Code.
+👩🏻‍💻 Currently working on my portfolio.

-🌱 Learning how to make a full stack lifestyle app with next.js.
+🌱 Working on improving css skills.

 ☀️ Fun fact: I drove from Portugal back to England in a van with a mattress, a sofa, two plants, two parents, and a load of crockery after living there last year.